Dodô (footballer, born 1992)

-José Rodolfo Pires Ribeiro (born 6 February 1992), commonly known as Dodô, is a Brazilian professional footballer who plays as a left back for Atlético Mineiro.
+José Rodolfo Pires Ribeiro (born 6 February 1992), commonly known as Dodô, is a Brazilian professional footballer who plays as a left back.

 Club career

 Corinthians

 Born in Campinas, São Paulo, Dodô joined Corinthians' youth setup in 2007.
 In July 2009 he was promoted to the main squad by manager Mano Menezes, as a replacement to departing André Santos.
 He acted mainly as a backup to Roberto Carlos.

 In May 2009 Dodô was linked with a future transfer to English club Manchester United to be completed in February 2010.
 He was spotted during the South American Under-17 championship that Brazil won.

 Dodô made his first team – and Série A – debut on 15 November 2009 at the age of 17, coming on as a second-half substitute for Diego Sacoman in a 3–1 away loss against Avaí.
 After Mano's dismissal, he was rarely used by new managers Adílson Batista and Tite.